viliusle/miniPaint/src/js/actions/_README.md

-# Actions and Managing Undo History
+# Managing Undo History with Actions

-Most layer and image manipulation tasks are bound to the undo history, which the user can undo by using the "Ctrl + Z" shortcut on their keyboard.
+Most layer and image manipulation tasks are bound to the undo history, which the user can undo by using the "Ctrl + Z" shortcut on their keyboard, and redo by using the "Ctrl + Y" shortcut.

-All actions that the user can take in the application are organized into separate Javascript modules inside the `src/js/actions` folder.
+All actions that the user can do in the application are organized into separate Javascript modules inside the `src/js/actions` folder.
 It will be a very rare event if you ever need to add a new action, as most functionality in the application is covered by the following actions:

 insert-layer.js
 update-layer.js